raspiblitz/raspiblitz/README.md

 #### SERVICES: Activate/Deactivate Services

-The RaspiBlitz offers further Services, Apps and configuration (scroll down in the to see all in the RaspiBlitz):
+The RaspiBlitz offers further Services, Apps and configuration (scroll down to see all options in the RaspiBlitz):

 ![MainMenu-Services](pictures/services.png)

-Activate/Deactivate service selection with the space bar and then select OK to trigger Install/Uninstall.
-Here you find more details about those options (top to down):
+Activate/Deactivate service selection with the space bar and then select 'OK' to trigger Install/Uninstall.
+You can find more details about those options below (top to bottom):

 ##### Lightning Loop

-A Submarine Swaps Service by lighting labs.
+A Submarine Swaps Service by [Lighting Labs](https://github.com/lightninglabs/loop).
 You call it from the RaspiBlitz terminal with the command 'loop' - if you have the RTL service installed (see below), then loop will also be available as part of the RTL web interface.
-You can use Loop for example to send satoshies from one of your channel to a on-chain bitcoin address without closing the channel for a fee.
-This can be use full to send earned satoshies to your hardware wallet while freeing up your inbound liquidity on your channels again.
+You can use Loop, for example, to send satoshis from one of your channels to an on-chain bitcoin address without closing the channel for a fee.
+This can be useful to send satoshis you've earned from fees to your hardware wallet, while freeing up your inbound liquidity on your channels again.

 [Details on Service](https://github.com/lightninglabs/loop)

-After install you will see a new `LOOP` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `LOOP` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### RTL Webinterface

-The RTL Webinterface is a LND Control Dashboard you can run in your browser with a nice GUI - it offers much more control over your Lightning node than the RaspiBlitz SSH menus.
+The RTL Webinterface is an LND Control Dashboard you can run in your browser with a nice GUI - it offers much more control over your Lightning node than the RaspiBlitz SSH menus.
 It's recommended to give it a try.

 ![RTL](pictures/RTL-dashboard.png)